Authur-p/Hng_Stage2/DOCUMENTATION.md

 git push
 ```

-2. Go to [Pythonanywhere](https://www.pythonanywhere.com/), create and account, then deploy it there
+2. Go to [Pythonanywhere](https://www.pythonanywhere.com/), create an account, then deploy it there